-Armstrong 1 Derivative of Middle English element.
+Armstrong 1 Root fr.
+Middle English word.
 "Strong fighter."
-Armstrong is uncommonly used as a men's name, occurring regularly (Top 1%) as a surname in the US Census.
+Armstrong is unusual as a male name, registering frequently (top 1%) as a last name.

 [Ashling, ..
 15 more] Form of Ashley 2 Based on Old English word.
 "Ash meadow."
 Unisex name.
 Not Top 1000 name.

 Banning 3 Stems fr.
 Irish, Gaelic word.
 "Small fair one."
 Not Top 1000 name.